neil-ppro/nmap-xyberpix/README.md

 Questions and suggestions may be sent to
 [the Nmap-dev mailing list](https://nmap.org/mailman/listinfo/dev).

-nmap-ppro (this repository)
+nmap-xyberpix (this repository)
 ---------------------------
-This tree is **nmap-ppro**: Nmap plus SIEM-oriented logging, scan-policy and decoy-hardening options, optional **MCP** integration ([mcp-nmap-server/](mcp-nmap-server/)), and additional offensive-research **NSE** scripts.
+This tree is **nmap-xyberpix**: Nmap plus SIEM-oriented logging, scan-policy and decoy-hardening options, optional **MCP** integration ([mcp-nmap-server/](mcp-nmap-server/)), and additional offensive-research **NSE** scripts.
 For a concise diff vs upstream, build steps, and **security documentation** (MCP policy, offsec scripts, PoC